 Getting tax forms and publications.
-Go to IRS.gov/Forms to view, download, or print all of the forms and publications you may need.
-You can also download and view popular tax publications and instructions on mobile devices as an eBook at no charge at IRS.gov/eBooks.
-Or you can go to IRS.gov/OrderForms to place an order and have them mailed to you within 10 business days.
+Go to IRS.gov/forms to view, download, or print all of the forms and publications you may need.
+You can also download and view popular tax publications and instructions on mobile devices as an eBook at no charge.
+Or, you can go to IRS.gov/orderforms to place an order and have forms mailed to you within 10 business days.

 Phone.
-If you have questions and/or need help completing Form 990 or Form 990-EZ, please call 877-829-5500.
+If you have questions and/or need help completing Form 990 or Form 990-EZ, please call 1-877-829-5500.
 This toll-free telephone service is available Monday through Friday.